isomerpages/nlb-biblioasia/_apr-to-jun-2022/The Evolution of Chinese Food in Singapore.md

 When the Hakkas arrived in Southeast Asia in the 19th century, they started using seafood and fish paste for the filling as these ingredients were readily available here.
 This dish was later adopted by Cantonese hawkers in Singapore who started using different items like bitter gourd, chilli and eggplant to hold the filling.

-Hokkien mee is another dish that showcases different regional influences.
-Despite its name, Hokkien mee also has significant Cantonese influence.
-This can be seen in the evolution of local fried Hokkien mee, which is a dish of thick yellow Hokkien noodles and beehoon (rice vermicelli) with prawns, pork belly, chives, egg, squid and fish cake cooked in crispy cubes of lard.
+Hokkien *mee* is another dish that showcases different regional influences.
+Despite its name, Hokkien *mee* also has significant Cantonese influence.
+This can be seen in the evolution of local fried Hokkien *mee*, which is a dish of thick yellow Hokkien noodles and *beehoon* (rice vermicelli) with prawns, pork belly, chives, egg, squid and fish cake cooked in crispy cubes of lard.

-Instead of the flat noodles in traditional Hokkien mee from Fujian, the Singaporean version uses round yellow noodles and is served with sambal belacan (chilli paste with fermented shrimp) and lime, ingredients more commonly found in Malay cuisine.
-The Cantonese influence is evident as the dish is fried over a very hot fire to achieve wok hei (literally “breath of the wok” in Cantonese, referring to the smoky flavour created by stir-frying over high heat), a foundational Cantonese cooking technique.
+Instead of the flat noodles in traditional Hokkien *mee* from Fujian, the Singaporean version uses round yellow noodles and is served with *sambal belacan* (chilli paste with fermented shrimp) and lime, ingredients more commonly found in Malay cuisine.
+The Cantonese influence is evident as the dish is fried over a very hot fire to achieve *wok hei* (literally “breath of the wok” in Cantonese, referring to the smoky flavour created by stir-frying over high heat), a foundational Cantonese cooking technique.

 #### **Local Ingredients and Ethnic Diversity**